MicrosoftDocs/globalization/globalization/testing/in-context-review.md

 * Mistranslation, perhaps due to lack of contextual comments.

 * Truncation: translated text that is cut off in the user interface due to it's length.
-Pseudolocalization will find many truncation issues, but will miss specific increases in translated text length.
+Pseudolocalization will find many truncation issues, but pseudo will miss some increases in translated text length.
+This is because pseudo applies an average proportional growth factor that does not capture specific extreme cases.

 * Clipping: Missing or partial characters due to characters that extend beyond the typical bounds.
 Examples include diacritics, stacked diacritics, and characters with long ascenders or descenders.